dgerabagi/data-curation-environment/prompt.md

 # Artifact A11: DCE - Regression Case Studies
 # Date Created: C16
 # Author: AI Model & Curator
-# Updated on: C179 (Add case for NumberedTextarea component)
+# Updated on: C179 (Add case for FTV Flashing on Save)

 - **Key/Value for A0:**
 - **Description:** Documents recurring bugs, their root causes, and codified solutions to prevent future regressions during development.